ryscher/old-vagrant-dryad/README.md

     cp ansible-dryad/group_vars/all.template ansible-dryad/group_vars/all
     edit ansible-dryad/group_vars/all

 When vagrant builds your Dryad VM, it uses the values in this file to setup the database.
 You must replace the `## DB PASSWORD ##` and `## TEST DB PASSWORD ##` with new passwords.
 The passwords can be anything you like.
-It will only be used on the database within your VM.
+They will only be used within the VM.

     db:
       host: 127.0.0.1